This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 But, with so many varieties to choose from, how do you pare down your list and decide what to grow?
 Consider these three questions:

-How much space do you have?
+1) How much space do you have?

 - Determinate varieties are best for small spaces and container gardens.
 They grow two to three feet tall with fruits that mature around the same time (perfect for canning or sauce!).
 They also mature earlier than many indeterminate tomato varieties.
+Most gardeners support determinate tomatoes with cages.

 - Indeterminate varieties, also called vining tomatoes, are the big guys.
 They can grow six to eight feet tall, and continue to grow and fruit until frost.
 You’ll need to stake or support the vigorous plants.
-You can grow them in containers, but I’d suggest finding a large pot and supporting them securely with stakes or a trellis.
+You can grow them in containers, but I’d suggest finding a large pot and supporting the vines securely with stakes or a trellis.

-How long is your season?
+2) How long is your growing season?

-How are you going to use your tomato harvest?
+3) How are you going to use your tomato harvest?

 Step-by-step guide to growing tomatoes from seed: